Terrifier 3

-Terrifier 3 is a 2024 American Christmas slasher film co-produced, written, edited, and directed by Damien Leone.
+Terrifier 3 is a 2024 American independent supernatural slasher film co-produced, written, edited, and directed by Damien Leone.
 It is the sequel to Terrifier 2 (2022) and the third installment in the Terrifier film series.
 The film stars David Howard Thornton, Lauren LaVera, Elliott Fullam, and Samantha Scaffidi.
 On the days leading up to Christmas, Sienna Shaw attempts to rebuild her life, while pursued by Art the Clown alongside his new accomplice, a possessed Victoria Heyes.

 Following the critical and commercial success of Terrifier 2, Leone began writing for the third film with plans for an overarching narrative.
 Leone wanted to feature Victoria more prominently, as he regretted leaving the character underdeveloped in the first film.
 Principal photography began in February 2024 on a $2 million budget, and wrapped that April.

 Terrifier 3 premiered at Fantastic Fest on September 19, 2024, and was theatrically released in the United States on October 11, by Cineverse and Iconic Events Releasing.
 The film received generally positive reviews from critics and was a commercial success, grossing $90.3 million, becoming the highest-grossing unrated film of all time, Cineverse's highest-grossing film, and the highest-grossing film of the franchise.
-A sequel, Terrifier 4, is in development.
+A fourth film, Terrifier 4, is in development.

 Plot

 After being beheaded by Sienna Shaw, (Note: As depicted in Terrifier 2 (2022).)
 Art the Clown's decapitated body reanimates inside the Terrifier haunted house, strangles and decapitates a police officer responding to the incident before making its way to the asylum where survivor Victoria Heyes, now possessed by the Little Pale Girl, has just given birth to Art's head.
 Art reattaches his head to his body shortly after he and Victoria kill a nurse and a guard before entering an abandoned house and going into hibernation.
+There, Victoria is forced to commit suicide so that the Little Pale Girl can completely possess her body.

 Five years later, Sienna is released from a mental health center to stay with her aunt Jess, her uncle Greg, and her cousin Gabbie, who idolizes Sienna but has no knowledge of the events she endured.
 Sienna is suffering from survivor's guilt and experiences PTSD induced hallucinations of deceased people who Art killed, including that of her best friend Brooke, whose death she feels responsible for.
 She struggles to reconnect with her younger brother Jonathan, who is now in college.

 Art and Victoria are woken by two demolition workers; they kill the workers.
 Art then shoots two men dead, kills a Santa Claus impersonator at a bar using liquid nitrogen and takes his Santa costume.
 At 3 a.m., he invades the house of an innocent family and brutally butchers them with an axe.
 In the morning, Art poses as a mall Santa and uses explosives disguised as presents to kill several people, many of them children.
 Sienna thinks she sees Art at the mall in disguise before the explosion but does not tell her family out of fear that they will not believe her.